Convert Your Work to PDF

 Here are the directions on how to use the free version of the Genius Scan app:

 2. Open the Genius Scan App on your phone.
-Select on the camera icon to create a PDF from pictures you will take of your document.
+Select the "+" icon to create a PDF from pictures you will take of your document.
 You may need to give the app access to the camera to continue.
 (You can create a PDF from pictures you have already taken of your document by selecting the import from page icon.)

 3. When you select the camera icon, you can choose between “single” and “batch.”
 If you have multiple pages, choose “batch” and Genius Scan will create a single PDF file with all of your pages.